 Welcome to the Grace College Art program!
-As a future graphic designer, you will gain through a degree in Graphic Design a strong foundation for careers within the innovative field of graphic arts.
+As a future graphic designer, you will gain a strong foundation for a career within the innovative field of graphic arts through our Graphic Design major.
 This major provides you with structured opportunities for the study of visual communication.

 The purpose of the Graphic Design major is to develop your basic art and design skills, increase your knowledge of technical production processes in the graphic arts industry, and provide functional training on graphics software.

 While bringing practical, professional knowledge to the classroom, our faculty serves to encourage and challenge you to be competent in communicating visually and to develop a mature, Christ-centered worldview.

 Course Requirements for a B.A. or B.S. in Graphic Design Course Requirements for a Graphic Design Minor

 A course that uses project assignments to teach the application of visual graphic communication techniques as well as functional art production and the relationships between audience, content and context.